 Review of HCAS

 In response to a recommendation from the NHS Pay Review Body, the NHS Staff Council was asked to undertake a technical review of HCAS.
-Frontier Economics were commissioned to undertake this work and their report review of high cost area supplement was published on 24 September 2014.
+Frontier Economics were commissioned to undertake this work and their report was published on 24 September 2014.
 A copy was sent to the NHS Pay Review Body.

 The report found no strong evidence to suggest that local recruitment and retention issues would be improved systematically by changing the current HCAS system.
 Frontier's analysis found some evidence that relative pay affects a combined measure of recruitment and retention issues.
 However, when looking at any individual measure (such as staff turnover, vacancies and use of agency staff), there was no clear impact on relative pay.